Jim Hutton: Final years

-Hutton's final performances included roles in Flying High, $weepstake$, and The Wonderful World of Disney ("The Sky Trap").
+Hutton's final performances included roles in Flying High, $weepstake$, and The Wonderful World of Disney (The Sky Trap).

 His last television role was in an unsold pilot called Butterflies, based on the BBC2 sitcom of the same name.
 It was broadcast on NBC in August 1979, about two months after Hutton had died.

 Personal life

-Hutton was married to Maryline Adams (née Poole), who was a teacher.
-They divorced in 1963.
+Hutton married a teacher named Maryline Adams (née Poole) in December 1958.
+They divorced in February 1963.
 They had two children: a daughter, Heidi (born 1959), and a son, Timothy (born 1960).
 Timothy also became an actor and appeared with his father in a summer-stock production of Harvey.
-In 1970, he married Lynni Solomon, and they had daughter Punch Hutton (former deputy fashion editor of Vanity Fair).
-Hutton also had an intermittent 15-year relationship with actress and model Yvette Vickers.
+Hutton was married to Lynni M. Solomon from March 1970 to December 1973 when they divorced; they had daughter Punch Hutton (former deputy fashion editor of Vanity Fair).
+Beginning in 1964, Hutton had an intermittent 15-year relationship with actress and model Yvette Vickers.

 Death

-On June 2, 1979, Hutton died of liver cancer, two days after his 45th birthday, and a month after being diagnosed.
+On June 2, 1979, Hutton died of liver cancer, two days after his 45th birthday and a month after being diagnosed.
 He was cremated and his ashes were interred at the Garden of Roses area of Westwood Village Memorial Park.